-The notice includes a response form on which you should indicate whether you agree with all the changes, or do not agree with some or any of the changes the IRS is proposing.
-The response form also allows you to authorize someone other than yourself to contact the IRS concerning the notice and provides payment options.
+Review this information carefully to verify its accuracy and so you know exactly how you should respond.
+On the response form, you should indicate whether you agree with all the changes, agree with some of the changes, or do not agree with any of the changes the IRS is proposing.
+The response form also allows you to authorize someone other than yourself to contact the IRS concerning the notice, and the notice provides payment options.

-If you agree with the proposed adjustments, complete and sign the response form and return it in the enclosed envelope.
-The proposed adjustments will generally show interest calculated to 30 days from the date on the notice.
-Additionally, certain penalties may also apply but may not be shown.
-You may pay the amount you owe within 30 days from the date of notice, make a partial payment, or you may send the signed consent without payment, and the IRS will bill you for the amount due plus additional penalty and/or interest charges.
+- If you agree with the proposed adjustments, complete and sign the response form, and return it in the enclosed envelope.
+The proposed adjustments will generally show interest calculated 30 days from the date on the notice; certain penalties may also apply but may not be shown.
+You may pay the amount you owe within 30 days from the date of notice, and making that payment will stop additional interest from running.
+If you make a partial payment; or you send the signed consent without payment, the IRS will bill you for the amount due plus additional penalties and/or interest charges.
 If making a payment, please use the enclosed payment voucher to ensure proper application of your payment.
-If you are unable to pay, you may request a payment arrangement to pay the amount you owe.
-If you wish to pay in installments, please complete and sign the "Installment Agreement Request" ( Form 9465 (PDF)) and return it with the response form.
+If you are unable to pay, see Topic 202 for more information about tax payment options, or you may request a payment arrangement to pay the amount you owe by enclosing Form 9465 (PDF), Installment Agreement Request, with your response.
 You will be contacted later with payment information.
 If your request for an installment agreement is approved, you may be charged a fee.

-Page Last Reviewed or Updated: December 12, 2013
+Page Last Reviewed or Updated: January 08, 2015